Department of Alto Adige

-Neither the Cisalpine district nor the department of the Kingdom of Italy correspond precisely to the modern Italian province of Alto Adige (known as South Tyrol in English), although there is some geographical overlap.
+Neither the Cisalpine district nor the department of the Kingdom of Italy correspond to the modern Italian province of Alto Adige (known as South Tyrol in English), although there is some geographical overlap.

 History

 Cisalpine Republic

 Under the Cisalpine Republic a district of Alto Adige (Distretto dell'Alto Adige) was created as a part of the short-lived "Department of Benaco".
 The District of Alto Adige included some municipalities of today's province of Verona.
 The Department of Benaco, which was created in 1797, was disbanded in 1798 and with it the District of Alto Adige after a structural reorganization of the Napoleon's Italian republic.

 Kingdom of Italy

 After the partition of the County of Tyrol between Bavaria and the Kingdom of Italy on 9 June 1810 by Napoleon Bonaparte, the new department of Alto Adige was created.
 It comprised the largest part of today's province of Trentino, communes in the provinces of Vicenza and Brescia, and parts of today's province of Alto Adige/South Tyrol (the city of Bolzano, the district of Überetsch-Unterland, some parts of Salten-Schlern and Burggrafenamt).

 Its capital was Trent and the administrative language Italian, but the German-speaking areas temporarily adopted bilingualism in the public notices and used German in city government.
 The department was known in German as "Ober-Etsch".

 The department included the area around Bolzano, while the northern parts of today's South Tyrol were left united to Bavaria.

 The department was disbanded after the defeat of Napoleon in 1814.
 Its territory was divided over the actual Italian autonomous provinces of Trento and Bolzano/Bozen (also known as South Tyrol in English or Alto Adige in Italian).